Is your occupation on this list of the jobs with the highest depression rates?

 6. Doctors and nurses

-When someone works in adverse conditions, faced with life and death, out of the normal schedule, it is quite logical for him to get on the brink of depression.
+When someone works in adverse conditions, faced with life and death, out of the normal schedule, it makes perfect sense why they might get on the brink of depression.

 7. Administrative assistants